Knowledge base

 Labels and data volume

-Therefore, an email labeled in several Gmail folders can be counted several times during the migration, which explains why an account displaying for example 6 GB in Gmail can occupy 18 GB once transferred to the Infomaniak servers.
+Therefore, an email labeled in multiple Gmail folders may be counted multiple times during migration, which explains why an account displaying, for example, 6 GB in Gmail can occupy 18 GB once transferred to the Infomaniak servers.

 Has this FAQ been helpful?